CELITACHERRY/community-engagement-app/docs/docs/docs/faq-chatbot-prd.md

 ---

 ## 3. Target Users & Use Cases
-**Primary users:**
+**Primary users (M.A.S.K. pilot):**
-- Parents: “When is back-to-school night?”
+- Parent: “When is the next M.A.S.K. board meeting?”
-- Volunteers: “How do I sign up to help?”
-- Staff: “How do we update the FAQs easily?”

-**Use case flow (Glide):**
-1. User opens the app → taps “Ask a Question.”
-2. User enters text → Glide searches FAQ database (Google Sheet).
-3. If match → chatbot returns the answer.
-4. If no match → response = “We’ll get back to you” + logs unanswered question.
+- Parent: “Who is the school principal and how do I contact them?”
+- Parent: “Where is the school located and what’s the phone number?”
+- Parent: “What events are coming up?”

 ---

-## 4. Core Requirements
+## 4. Core Requirements (Categories)
 **Functional**
-- FAQ database stored in Google Sheets (Q&A pairs).
+- FAQ database seeded with categories:
-- Glide app interface with “Ask a Question” form.
+  - **Board Meetings** → Dates, times, agendas.
+  - **School Info** → Admin names, emails, phone, fax, address.
+  - **Events** → Parent nights, workshops, community briefings.
-- Automated lookup → return matching answer.
+  - **Programs** → M.A.S.K. advocacy initiatives.
-- Unanswered queries logged to a sheet.

-**Non-Functional**
-- Must be mobile-friendly.
-- Responses under 3 seconds.
-- Easy for staff to update the FAQ list.

----

 ## 5. Data & AI Considerations
 - **Data Source:** CSV/Google Sheet maintained by nonprofit staff.